Deploying Trinity

 git clone https://github.com/abilityai/trinity.git

-cp .env.example .envFour variables are security-critical and must be set before first boot:
+cp .env.example .envSet these four security-critical variables before first boot:

 | Variable | How to set |